cal-itp/data-infra/warehouse/models/docs/gtfs schedule/calendar.md

 {% enddocs %}

 {% docs gtfs_calendar__start_date %}
-Start service day for the service interval.
+Start service day for the service interval in YYYY-MM-DD format.
 {% enddocs %}

 {% docs gtfs_calendar__end_date %}
-End service day for the service interval.
+End service day for the service interval in YYYY-MM-DD format.
 This service day is included in the interval.
 {% enddocs %}